ouchitaikoproject/OuchiTaikoProject/README.md

 ---

 ### **<u>B4.
-Glue drum panels</u>**

-Use **Wood Glue** to glue a Don/Ka top/bottom panel pair together (solid face piece on top + piece with pre-cut holes on bottom).
-Clamp securely or weigh down and let dry for several hours.
-Repeat this for the remaining three drum panels.
+Assemble and glue the drum face plate panels together</u>**

+There will be 4 finished drum faceplates that you will be assembling in during this step.
+Left Ka, Left Don, Right Don, and Right Ka.
+Each faceplate has a smooth top plate along with a corresponding bottom plate with holes in it

+Let's start with the Ka plates- specifically, the Left Ka.
+You will be using the Left Ka TOP and the Left Ka BOTTOM Plate.

+Apply wood glue to the underside of the top Ka plate and apply wood glue to the topside of the bottom Ka plate.
+Press the two pieces together and clamp or weigh them down for several hours.
+Check on them to ensure that no shifting occurs during the drying process.

+*<u>**Repeat this exact same process for the Right Ka.**</u>*

+Now, let's move on to the Don plates- specifically, the Left Don.
+You will be using the Left Don TOP and the Left Don BOTTOM Plate.

+Apply wood glue to the underside of the top Don plate and apply wood glue to the topside of the bottom Don plate.
+Press the two pieces together and clamp or weigh them down for several hours.
+Check on them to ensure that no shifting occurs during the drying process.

+*<u>**Repeat this exact same process for the Right Don.**</u>*

-*Note: Ignore the 4 smaller holes in the center, your version will be different and only have 2 holes - this is an example from an earlier version.*
+*Ignore the 4 smaller holes in the center in this photo, your version will be different and only have 2 holes*

 <div align="center">
 <img src="images/Pictures/100000000000080000000600B828828F.jpg" width="350px" style="display: block; margin: 0 auto;">